1986 Jeep CJ-7 SUV

 1983 Jeep Wagoneer Limited SUV

-With Jeep about to introduce a brand new Wagoneer and Grand Wagoneer, my thoughts turn back to the nowclassic eighties Wagoneers.
+When Jeep was about to introduce a brand new Wagoneer and Grand Wagoneer in 2020, my thoughts turned back to the nowclassic eighties Wagoneers.

 In addition to my historical interest, there’s a personal reason for these thoughts.
 Back in the eighties, I walked to my local high school almost every day.
 On cold winter mornings, I’d be trudging alone toward school, and sometimes I’d hear the quiet rumble of a Wagoneer’s V8 behind me along with a female voice.
 “Get in, John,” she’d say—and I would, grateful for the Wagoneer’s warmth and the lady’s company.
 I remember you, Patricia, and I hope you are doing well.